-- The employee receives previous authorization to attend the course by An Assistant General Manager, the General Manager, or the Board of Directors; - The employee receives a passing grade of "B" or its equivalent;

-- The employee obtains, and provides the Authority with, an official certificate of passing; - The employee validates the expense of the course through receipts, or other evidence, as requested by the Authority.
+- The employee receives previous authorization to attend the course by an Assistant General Manager; - The employee receives a passing grade of "B" or its equivalent; - The employee obtains, and provides the Authority with, an official certificate of passing; - The employee validates the expense of the course through receipts, or other evidence, as requested by the Authority.

-Provided all of the above conditions are met, the Authority will reimburse up to 600 per fiscal year (July 1 - June 30).
+Provided all of the above conditions are met, the Authority will reimburse up to \$600 per fiscal year (July 1 - June 30).
+Employees should complete the Tuition Reimbursement Request Form to initiate the process.

-Per Diem
+Travel and Per Diem

-When employees are required to travel for agency business meals will be reimbursed based on the current daily per diem rate established by Federal Government General Services Administration (www.gsa.gov/pediem).
-The Authority will reimburse for actual meal expenses up to the GSA per diem amount.
+When employees are required to travel for agency business they should refer to the Authority's Administrative Policy for Travel, Lodging, and Meals Reimbursement.
+Meals will be reimbursed based on the current daily per diem rate for the destination city established by Federal Government General Services Administration (www.gsa.gov/pediem).
 All business travel must be approved in advance by the employee's department manager.